galaxyproject/training-material/topics/single-cell/tutorials/scrna-data-ingest/tutorial.md

 {: .tip}

-# Format conversion
+# SCEasy Tool

-In Galaxy Toolshed there is a wonderful tool called {% tool [SCEasy](toolshed.g2.bx.psu.edu/repos/iuc/sceasy_convert/sceasy_convert/0.0.7+galaxy1) %} which allows to convert between common single cell formats, such as:
+In Galaxy Toolshed there is a wonderful tool called {% tool [SCEasy](toolshed.g2.bx.psu.edu/repos/iuc/sceasy_convert/sceasy_convert/0.0.7+galaxy1) %} which allows you to convert between common single cell formats, such as:
 - AnnData to CellDataSet (CDS)
 - AnnData to Seurat
 - Loom to AnnData